The River Aire takes about 6 hours to respond to rain falling higher up the valley.

 1.10 Rocks covered, eddies swirling, fast.
 If gates set high before water rises, great.

-0.60 Nice gentle eddies and enough flow to enjoy.
+0.60 Nice big, gentle eddies and enough flow to be interesting.

 This flow-chart below defines whether you are simply paddling with peers, or if there is a person responsible for your safety.